--Part one, OR

-Annex A (The following is a condensed version of Part one of Keeping children safe in education.
-It can be provided (instead of Part one) to those staff who do not directly work with children (if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare and safeguard children.) of KCSiE (DfE, 2021)

--Annex B KCSIE (DfE, 2021) on specific safeguarding issues

--Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction
+- ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g. - -Child protection policy in place - -Staff Code of Professional Conduct - -Part one, OR Annex A (The following is a condensed version of Part one of Keeping children safe in education.
+It can be provided (instead of Part one) to those staff who do not directly work with children (if the governing body think it will provide a better basis for those staff to promote the welfare and safeguard children.) of KCSiE (DfE, 2021) - -Annex B KCSIE (DfE, 2021) on specific safeguarding issues - -Information regarding the role and identity of the designated safeguarding lead (and any deputies), should be provided to all staff on induction - Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-• Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.
+Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-The nominated governor for child protection is:
+The nominated governor for child protection is: Julie Cahill